Autism Phenome Project (APP) Research Team

 David G. Amaral, Ph.D. received his undergraduate education at Northwestern University and graduated with a degree in Psychology.
 He then moved to the University of Rochester where he received a joint Ph.D. in Neuroscience and Psychology.
 He conducted postdoctoral research at the Department of Anatomy and Neurobiology at Washington University.
 He then moved to the Salk Institute for Biological Studies where he remained for 13 years.
 During this period he was also an adjunct professor in the Department of Psychiatry at UC San Diego.

 Dr. Amaral joined the University of California, Davis in 1995 as a Professor in the Department of Psychiatry and Behavioral Sciences and the Center for Neuroscience.
 He is also a staff scientist at the California National Primate Research Center.
-Dr. Amaral was named the Beneto Foundation Chair and Research Director of the MIND (Medical Investigations of Neurodevelopmental Disorders) Institute in 1998.
+Dr. Amaral was named the Beneto Foundation Chair of the MIND (Medical Investigations of Neurodevelopmental Disorders) Institute in 1998.
 He also serves as Director of Autism BrainNet.
 Dr. Amaral started the Autism Phenome Project in 2006 with the collaboration of numerous MIND Institute faculty and staff, and the project has become the largest, single site, longitudinal analysis of young children with autism spectrum disorder (ASD).

 Dr. Nordahl received her undergraduate degree from Cornell University and graduate degree in neuroscience from UC Davis.
 She began her career at the MIND Institute as a postdoctoral fellow and has been working on the APP since the beginning of the project, spearheading efforts to develop pediatric neuroimaging protocols to acquire MRI scans in infants and toddlers during natural sleep, without the use of sedation or anesthesia.
 Dr. Nordahl joined the MIND Institute faculty in 2011 and is an assistant professor in the Department of Psychiatry and Behavioral Sciences.
 She is also the Principal Investigator of the Girls with Autism- Imaging of Neurodevelopment (GAIN) Study, which builds upon the APP, but is specifically focused females with ASD.